-Major archeological sites are generally open daily from 8.30am to 6.30pm in summer, but the exact times are listed in the Guide.
-Winter opeming hours are generally shorter.
-Some smaller archeological sites are only guarded during the day and left unfenced, permitting (in theory) a free wander around in the evening though, in the wake of antiquities theft this could feasibly result in you being picked up by the jandarma.
-Others are staffed until dark by a solitary warden, who may have enough English to give you a guided tour, for which he will probably expect a tip.
+Most archeological sites open daily between either 8am, 8.30am or 9pm and 6.30pm or 7pm in summer.
+Winter opening hours are usually shorter.
+Some smaller archeological sites are only guarded during the day and left unfenced, permitting (in theory) a free wander around in the evening, though, in the wake of antiquities theft, this could feasibly result in you being picked up by the jandarma.

-Don’t pay entrance fees unless the wardens can produce a ticket, and keep it with you for the duration of your visit and even afterwards, as some sites (eg, Patara and Olympos) straddle the route to a good beach and the ticket is valid for a week (sparing you repayment if you re-cross the area).
+Don’t pay entrance fees unless the wardens can produce a ticket, and keep it with you for the duration of your visit.
+Sites like Patara and Olympos straddle the route to a good beach.
+If you are staying nearby and want to visit the beach on several occasions, Smart PlajKarts are available, allowing multiple site/beach entries.
+One card can be shared but they are only valid for ten days.

-Except near major cities where sea water is often polluted, Turkish beaches are safe to swim at, though be prepared for occasional mountains of rubbish piled at the back of the beach.
-Tar can also be a problem on south-coast beaches facing Mediterranean shipping lanes; if you get tar on your feet scrub it off with olive oil rather than chemical solvents.
-All beaches are free in theory, though luxury compounds straddling routes to the sand will control access in various ways.
-Never pay a fee for a beach-lounger or umbrella unless the seller provides you with a ticket.
+Except near major cities, where seawater is sometimes polluted, Turkish beaches are safe to swim at, though be prepared for occasional mountains of rubbish piled at the back of the beach.
+Tar can also be a problem on south-coast beaches that face Mediterranean shipping lanes; if you get tar on your feet scrub it off with olive oil rather than chemical solvents.
+All beaches are free in theory, though luxury compounds that straddle routes to the sand will control access in various ways, and you’ll pay for the use of beach-loungers and umbrellas.

-Turkey is no longer the cheap destination it was, with prices in the heavily touristed areas comparable to many places in Europe.
-Exercise a little restraint, however, be prepared to live life at least occasionally at the local level (many Turks somehow survive on 600TL a month) and you can still enjoy a great-value trip here.
+Turkey is no longer the cheap destination it used to be; prices in the heavily touristed areas are comparable to many places in Europe.
+Exercise a little restraint, however, be prepared to live life at least occasionally at the local level (many Turks somehow survive on TL700 a month) and you can still enjoy a great-value trip here.

 Crime and personal safety

 As well as the usual warnings on drugs, note that exporting antiquities is illegal.
-It is also an offence to insult Atatürk or Turkey which can carry result in a prison sentence.
-Never deface, degrade, or tear up currency or the flag; drunkenness will likely be considered an aggravating, not a mitigating, factor.
+It is also an offence to insult Atatürk or Turkey, which can result in a prison sentence.
+Never deface, degrade or tear up currency or the flag; drunkenness will likely be considered an aggravating, not a mitigating, factor.
 Also, do not take photographs near the numerous, well-marked military zones.

 The police, army and gendarmerie

 Turkey’s police service is split into several groups.
-The blue-uniformed Polis are the everyday security force in cities and towns with populations over 2000; the white-capped Trafik Polis (traffic police) are a branch of this service. İstanbul and several other large towns have a rapid-response squad of red-and-black-uniformed motorbike police known as the yunus (dolphin) polis; they are generally courteous and helpful to tourists and may speak some English.
-In the towns you’re also likely to see the Belediye Zabitası, the navy-clad market police, who patrol the markets and bazaars to ensure that tradesmen aren’t ripping off customers, but who seem to ignore the huge number of shops selling pirated DVDs and the like – approach them directly if you have reason for complaint.
+The blue-uniformed Polis are the everyday security force in cities and towns with populations over two thousand; the white-capped Trafik Polis (traffic police) are a branch of this service. İstanbul and several other large towns have a rapid-response squad of red-and-black-uniformed motorbike police known as the yunus (dolphin) polis; they are generally courteous and helpful to tourists and may speak some English.
+The dark-blue-uniformed Çevik Kuvvet Polis are a rapid response team most likely seen at demonstrations, football matches and other events where large crowds are expected.
+In towns Belediye Zabitası, the navy-clad market police, patrol the markets and bazaars to ensure that tradesmen aren’t ripping off customers – approach them directly if you have reason for complaint.
 You’re unlikely to come across plain-clothes police unless you wander off the beaten track in the ethnically Kurdish southeast.

 In most rural areas, law enforcement is in the hands of the jandarma or gendarmerie, a division of the regular army charged with law-enforcement duties.
-Gendarmes, despite their military affiliation, are often kitted out not in fatigues but well-tailored gear, modelled on the French uniform, to make them appear less threatening; most of them are conscripts who will be courteous and helpful if approached.
+Gendarmes are usually kitted out in well-tailored green fatigues; most are conscripts who will be courteous and helpful if approached.

 Security and restricted areas